 Don’t worry.
 There are plenty of choices when it comes to creating a budget that works for you.

 Here are a few options to get you started so you can create a budget that will help you reach your goals.

-The most basic thing you can do to budget is use paper and pencil.
+The most basic thing you can do to budget is to use paper and pencil.
 You can use these budgeting worksheets to help you figure out how to create this type of budget.

-The worksheets will take you step-by-step through every expense that’s related to a necessity, such as groceries; every expense that’s related to a luxury, such as dining at restaurants; and every savings goal that you may have.
+The worksheets will take you step-by-step through every expense that’s related to necessity, such as groceries; every expense that’s related to something that is considered a luxury, such as dining at restaurants; and every savings goal that you may have.

 The best way to begin budgeting is by first making an estimate of how much you would like to spend in each category (gas, utilities, groceries) per month.
 Then, in an adjacent column, write how much you ended up spending that month.
 You’ll be able to see the difference between the two and adjust accordingly.